ASA STARS National Tour

-American Speed Reborn: The Year of the Moose
+American Speed Reborn: The Polar Bear’s First Championship

 This year the American Speed Association (ASA) returns to the short track racing world in a big way with the launch of the new ASA STARS Late Model Series.
 For over thirty years, ASA was the national late model tour, and its return is understandably being met with excitement across the industry.
 To commemorate the ASA’s return, Racing America is partnering with The Third Turn to release a weekly column called “American Speed Reborn”.
 Each week we’ll examine one year of the ASA’s history, following along race-by-race as legends are made and stories are written.